-‘I love teaching new maths teachers, but I particularly enjoy working on this programme.
-I never cease to be amazed by the way in which our undergraduates manage to combine brilliant subject knowledge with a passion for teaching, and our alumni have gone on to make huge contributions to local schools, including taking up posts as head of department.
-Maths teachers are like gold dust anyway, and our schools look out for the BSc students in particular.’
+‘I love teaching new maths teachers, and I particularly enjoy working on this programme.
+I never cease to be amazed by the way in which our undergraduates manage to combine brilliant subject knowledge with a passion for teaching.
+Our alumni have gone on to make huge contributions to in their schools, both locally and nationally.
+Maths teachers are like gold dust, and our schools look out for the BSc students in particular.’

 In the first year you will study the following core modules at the University of Kent: